hagenhaus/hagenhaus-com/en/home/index.md

     confirm: confirm,
     contentMode: { value: 'value' },
     descriptions: {
-      home: 'This data list interacts with a REST API that provides access to a small dataset of famous trees.',
+      home: 'This HHDataList instance interacts with a REST API that provides access to a small dataset of famous tree records.',
       search: 'Search and order syntax is API-specific.',
       fields: 'Checked fields appear in records.',
       tools: 'Checked tools appear on the toolbar.',